LabTranslationalArchitectomics/riboWaltz/README.md

 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_frames.png" width="550" />
 </p>

-  In both cases it is possible to specified a set of samples of interest, a range of read lengths and to display the results for either all the three regions of the transcript or just one of them.
+  In both cases it is possible to specify a set of samples of interest, a range of read lengths and to display the results for either all the three regions of the transcript or just one of them.
 Depending on this choices the box containing the plots are differently arranged, to optimise the organization and the visualization of the data.

 #### Metaplots

   The `metaprofile_psite` function generates metaprofiles (sum of single, transcript-specific profiles) based on the P-sites previously identified.
-This plots are useful to verify the so-called 3-nt periodicity of ribosomes along transcripts at genome-wide scale.
+These plots are useful to verify the so-called 3-nt periodicity of ribosomes along transcripts at genome-wide scale.
 The contribution from many replicates can be combined in a single plot, taking into account possible scale factors coming from any normalization of the data chosen by the user.
 It is possible to use the whole transcriptome (as in the example below), restrict the analysis to a subset of transcripts and even look at single RNAs.

     example_metaprofile <- metaprofile_psite(reads_psite_list, mm81cdna, sample = "Samp1",
                                              utr5l = 20, cdsl = 40, utr3l = 20)